ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 Be kind,

-Chris Ng, Amy Lam, Isaac Lee, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Amy Lam, Isaac Lee, Jessica Jordan and the Learning Team